avi-the-coach/retro-on-agileprimero/article-creation-workflow.md

 tags: [ai, agility, transformation]
 english_url: /article-title-slug-en/
 hebrew_url: /article-title-slug-he/
+permalink: /article-title-slug-en/
+excerpt: "Brief description"
 ---

+This opening paragraph introduces the topic and provides meaningful preview text that will appear in the blog listing.
+It should be substantial enough to give readers a clear understanding of what the article covers.

 ## Introduction

-Your article content starts here...
+Your article content starts here with sub-headers for structure...

 ## First Section